Dgarza0413/friend-finder/README.md

 We then conclude the file with listening the listen method that express provides to us for connections on specified hosts and ports

 # about .html files
+Our .html files are static files that are requested using the `res.sendFile(path.join(__dirname, <routename>))`

+survey.html contains the bulk of the logic used to return our matched friend using the input data from forms that then calculates the difference and returns the least different friend match.